circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Once created, environment variables are hidden and uneditable in the application.
 Changing an environment variable is only possible by deleting and recreating it.

-## Setting an Environment Variable in a Container
+## Setting an environment variable in a container

 Environment variables can also be set for a Docker container.
 To do this, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#docker).